Wellington's Victory: Battle of Waterloo – 18 June 1815: Reception

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer noted the extremely detailed map, pointing out the game had "1600 counters, and a mere hundred yards per hex."
 Palmer concluded "Movement [is] mostly in brigade-sized columns, fortunately for playability, but it's still an imposing game."

 In Issue 14 of Imagine, Peter O'Toole reviewed the TSR edition, and liked the rules on firing factors, formations, unit effectiveness and cavalry charges.
 But he was dubious about skirmishers, and thought TSR's change of artwork on the cover was "terrible".
 Despite these quibbles, O'Toole concluded with a strong recommendation, saying, "Despite minor flaws the game is a classic.
 You feel the pressure the commanders felt.
 As Wellington you look on your thinning ranks and can honestly wish that God will 'Give me night or give me Blucher'."

 In Issue 53 of Moves, Ian Chadwick warned that "its very size and complexity demand serious commitment and concentration of effort."
 He concluded, "A few words cannot begin to convey the excitement, the pleasure, nor the trials of playing this game", and gave it a "B+" for playability, an "A" for historical accuracy, and a "A" for component quality.

+In Issue 33 of the French games magazine Casus Belli, Yves Jourdain, gave an exhaustive examination of the game and its rules, before concluding that although the campaign game was likely out of reach of most gamers due to its length and complexity, "Given the presence of intermediate scenarios ... the game's quality/price ratio, and finally, the good balance of complexity-size-number of counters, get this simulation without hesitation."

 Paul Comben found several weaknesses in the rules concerning cavalry charges, found several historical errors in the setup, and questioned the lack of a system to simulate desertions during the battle.
 But overall, he felt the game provided an adequate if not a stimulating simulation, saying, "Where the SPI system shows at its strongest is, as I have said, in the function of this arm and that arm, the timing of correct deployment, and the advantages of good morale.
 But it remains process more than anything else."